Shadow IT

 What Is Shadow IT?

 Shadow IT is a term used to describe the use of information technology (IT) systems, applications, and services that are not approved or managed by an organization's IT department.
-It is often used to refer to the use of unauthorized software, hardware, or services that are not part of the organization's official IT infrastructure.
-Shadow IT can also refer to the use of existing IT systems and services in ways that are not approved or supported by the organization.
-Shadow IT can be used to bypass IT policies and procedures, or to access services that are not available through the organization's official IT infrastructure.
-Shadow IT can also be used to gain access to sensitive data or to circumvent security measures.
+It is often used to refer to the use of unauthorized software, hardware, or services that employees use to perform their work tasks without the knowledge or approval of the IT department.

 Description